 'The epistemology of moral praise and moral criticism' (Episteme, 2023) argues that using incentives (personal costs and benefits), we can argue that in WEIRD societies—Western, Educated, Individualized, Rich, and Democratic—moral criticism tends to be costlier, and so is more likely to be sincere, than moral praise.
 So, there is some reason, to take moral criticism as more sincere than moral praise, all else being equal.

-Beyond academic philosophy, I'm actively engaged in public philosophy through my writing on Substack, Uncommon Wisdom, where I strive to translate complex philosophical ideas into accessible conversations for broader audiences on topics like doggy ethics, the moral unseen, why democracy is bullshit, and transparency is corrupting, how signaling theory illuminates, whether Christmas gifts are wasteful, and many more.
-My interests outside academia include film (especially classics from the 1980s and 1990s), stand-up comedy, mixed martial arts (as both a practitioner and theorist of its ethical and epistemic dimensions), and engaging discussions about artificial intelligence's implications for education, ethics, and society.
+Beyond academic philosophy, I'm actively engaged in public philosophy through my writing on Substack and YouTube channel, Uncommon Wisdom, where I translate complex philosophical ideas into accessible conversations for broader audiences on topics like doggy ethics, the moral unseen, why democracy is bullshit and transparency is corrupting, how signaling theory illuminates, whether Christmas gifts are wasteful, and more!
+My interests outside academia include film (especially classics from the 1980s and 1990s), stand-up comedy, mixed martial arts and other combat sports (mostly as a fan), and engaging in fun philosophical discussions with random (friendly) strangers at Starbucks like Socrates in the agora with baristas.

 My complete C.V. is here.
 My personal email is jimmylicon01 [at]gmail.com.
-My work is below:
+You can find links to my other work below.